pchansen/GetData/README.md

 ### Initial Inspection of Data

 Inspection of the unzipped data set reveals data in multiple files in multiple directories.
-According to the Course definition this data set is not in a "tidy" format.
+According to the course definition this data set is not in a "tidy" format.

-The data in the files in the subdirectories /test/Inertial Signals/ and /train/Inertial Signals/ (body_acc_[xyz].txt, body_gyro_[xyz].txt and tot_acc_[xyz].txt) appear to be partially processed raw data (collected over time at 50Hz on the mobile phones) and which is then further processed to form the larger feature data sets in /test/X_test.txt and
-/train/X_train.txt.
-As this would be pre-processed and post-processed versions of the same data it was therefore **assumed** that these files should not be merged into an integrated data set (as per project requirement 1).
+The data in the files in the subdirectories /test/Inertial Signals/ and /train/Inertial Signals/ (body_acc_[xyz].txt, body_gyro_[xyz].txt and tot_acc_[xyz].txt) appear to be partially processed raw data which is then further processed to form the larger feature data sets in /test/X_test.txt and /train/X_train.txt.
+As this would be pre-processed and post-processed versions of the same data it was therefore assumed that these files should not be merged into an integrated data set (as per project requirement 1).

 Inpection of the processed feature data sets in in /test/X_test.txt and /train/X_train.txt reveal no missing data (NAs).
 Therefore no further account was made for missing data in the run_analysis script.